banner obs studio streaming live

 One of the most used software for video capture on PC is OBS Studio, and it is possible to install it on Raspberry Pi.
 Let’s see how.

-On Raspberry Pi OS Bullseye, OBS Studio can now be installed directly from the default repository, by using the package manager.
+Since Raspberry Pi OS Bullseye, OBS Studio can now be installed directly from the default repository, by using the package manager.
 On older versions, using Pi-Apps is the easiest alternative.

 I will guide you through the installation process, and show you how to use it once installed.